 2. Your machine won’t drain

-The first thing to check here is the drain filter on the machine, which is usually located behind a little hatch at the bottom.
+Tom Akers advises that the first thing to check is the drain filter on the machine, which is usually located behind a little hatch at the bottom.
 Here’s how to drain your machine:

 1. Find a tray